wonsunahn/CS1632_RentACat_Cucumber/README.md

 1. RentACatBuggy Test (score=number failing)

    In this phase, your Cucumber tests are run against the BUGGY objects.
 All scenarios (14 in total) are expected to fail.

-# Groupwork Plan

-Again, each member will be working individually to complete the exercise on individual repositories.
-As usual for exercises, you are still free to share and discuss each other's code.

 # Resources